MarkL78/TradingAgent/README.md

 # Trading Agent

 An intelligent trading assistant that provides stock analysis and investment recommendations using AI-powered market research.

 ## Overview

 This trading agent analyzes stocks and provides investment recommendations based on market data, news sentiment, and technical analysis following proven trading methodologies.

+The inspiration for this was that I was researching some stocks to invest in and realized that doing this properly would require a ton of time, effort, and a deep undestanding of investment principles, something AI was inherently well suited for: consuming large amounts of data and making logical decisions based on that data!
+Hence, this idea was born a few hours later the first basic MVP for the project is now ready!

 ## Features